4/24/2025

 Analyst, Jefferies

-But surely launching private label is gonna result in additional investment needs that you didn't have last year, correct?
-I mean, so yeah, the way to reach a stable margin development then for this year is through the positive impacts from price increases.
+But surely launching private label is going to result in additional investment needs that you didn't have last year, correct?
+I mean, so yeah, the way to reach a stable margin development then for this year is through the positive impact from price increases.

 speaker